SNAP Latest Updates

 • Candidates applying under the reserved category must submit valid certificates during the admission process.

-SNAP Program Eligibility 2025: Institute-Wise Eligibility Criteria
+SNAP Eligibility Criteria 2026: Institute-Wise

-Check out the table below for the institute wise SNAP program eligibility:
+Check out the table below for the institute-wise SNAP program eligibility:

 InstitutePrograms OfferedEligibility Criteria